lyzadanger/lyza-dot-com/src/proto/index.md

 #### Vertical Rhythm

 Managed by setting some variables and using calculations on them.
 Basic, strict vertical rhythm carried through heading elements (`h1` through `h4`).

+#### Vertical Rhythm for Medium-width screens

+As we get wider, ultimately we'll want to introduce a bit more line-height.
+Narrow screens have a 1.4 line height rhythm, but medium screens will have 1.5.
+Adding in a breakpoint and handling the calculations.

+We'll use a custom media query (`--medium-viewport`) and adjust our vertical rhythm.
+Why no `--wide-viewport` or equivalent?
+Because I don't think I'm going to let text columns get much wider than `40em` anyway.

+As an aside, I know I am going to want to re-tool _where_ on elements margins are.
+Right now most of them are `margin-top` but a few split the margin between top and bottom.